 If left unattended these issues could result in you needing a new engine… a very costly experience.
 Engine damage is very expensive, so if you see this warning sign, stop and phone your garage right away.

+An anti-lock braking system helps prevent wheels from locking when brakes are applied.
+The system allows the driver control over sterling and stops the vehicle from skidding.
 If your ABS is malfunctioning, you will need to take extra care because your braking distance may be increased.
 Get your ABS checked as soon as you can by a mechanic, and if you hear noises coming from your wheels you should pull over as soon as it is safe to do so and call for assistance.

 Engine warning light